 Tax Reform + New Revenue Recognition Guidance for Restaurants

 It’s a big year of changes for restaurants.
 Several high-profile issues are directly impacting your industry: tax reform and the new revenue recognition standard.
 Both will affect your operations and require you to take another look at your tax planning strategies as well as your accounting and preparation of financial statements.

 Our new e-Book hits all the highlights and gives you quick access to the most important information, so you don’t have to sift through 1,000 pages of tax law and FASB guidance.
 This easy to understand breakdown will help make sure you’re in compliance and taking advantage of tax saving opportunities under tax reform for 2018 and prepare you to implement the new revenue recognition guidance for fiscal 2019.

-Our restaurant specialists have worked with all segments and sizes of restaurants across the country including many of the nation’s fastest-growing and most well-respected brands.
-They work with franchisors, franchisees, breweries and independent restaurant groups that have locations throughout the U.S.
+Our restaurant specialists have worked with all segments and sizes of restaurants, including franchisors, franchisees, breweries and independent restaurant groups that have locations throughout the Southwest.

 Our professionals are also affiliated with, and actively involved in leading industry organizations including the National Restaurant Association (NRA) and, in our home state of Arizona, the Arizona Restaurant Association (ARA).
 So, you have support not only through Henry+Horne’s resources but also those of the ARA and the NRA.

 From tax consulting and compliance to accounting and assurance services, our professionals can help you increase profits and efficiency while taking advantage of smart tax planning opportunities, making sure you’re in compliance with the new tax law and more.
 Maybe you’re looking to implement best practices or revamp your internal controls to minimize your fraud risk or optimize profitability.
 Our team specializes in a number of services that can lighten your load, so you can focus on what’s really important – running your restaurant.